Pogbino395/SelfLearning_AI_Plugin_UE5.3/NeuralNetworkTheory.md

 $$y = \text{ActivationFunction}(h_1 \cdot w_{3,1} + h_2 \cdot w_{3,2})$$

 ## **Activation Functions**
-Activation functions are crucial in a neural network as they introduce non-linearity, enabling the network to model complex patterns.
+Activation functions play a vital role in neural networks by introducing non-linearity, allowing the model to learn and represent complex patterns.
+Each hidden layer and the output layer has its own activation function, and all nodes within a given layer use the same one.
+This design ensures consistent behavior within each layer while allowing flexibility across different layers.
 The Self-Learning Plugin supports several activation functions:

 1. **ReLU (Rectified Linear Unit):**